laracraft-tech/laravel-dynamic-model/readme.md

 Normally, each model in Laravel is written for only one table, and it's not so easy to break this convention.
 This is for a good reason - it ensures a well designed and clean model.
 But in very specific cases, you may need to handle multiple tables via a single model.
 Here **Laravel Dynamic Model** comes into play!
 It provides you with an eloquent model which finally can handle multiple database tables!

 **Warning**: this is only a good approach if you really know what you're doing and you have no other option!
+But in case you really dynamically need to create and handle multiple tables, this package might be a good choince for you!

 ## Installation